Proton Iriz

-The Proton Iriz is a supermini (B-segment) produced by Malaysian automobile manufacturer Proton since 2014.
-It was unveiled on 25 September 2014 at Proton City by Malaysia’s fourth and seventh prime minister, Dr. Mahathir Mohamad.
+The Proton Iriz is a supermini (B-segment) produced by Malaysian automobile manufacturer Proton from 2014 to 2025.
+It was unveiled on 25 September 2014 at Proton City by Malaysia’s fourth and seventh prime minister, Mahathir Mohamad.
 The Iriz platform is also used by its sedan equivalent, the Persona (BH) which was introduced in 2016.

 The name Iriz is inspired by the anatomical term iris, responsible for sight and vision.

 Pre-launch

 The three Proton EMAS concepts.
 From top to bottom; EMAS, EMAS Country, EMAS3.

 Plans for a Proton Savvy replacement were first revealed with the introduction of the Proton EMAS concept cars at the 2010 Geneva Motor Show.
 The EMAS concept cars were designed by Italdesign Giugiaro and are related to the Lotus Ethos, a similar concept car from Proton's British subsidiary.
 Proton and Lotus Cars wished to jointly develop the global small car, where the Proton versions will be aimed at the budget conscious and the Lotus models on the hot hatch market.
 However, since the announcement, Proton has undergone a change in ownership and further details on the joint venture have not been publicized.
 Proton also considered a tie-up with Mitsubishi Motors in 2011 regarding the development of Proton's upcoming small car.

 The first official Iriz details from Proton came in the form of a naming contest called Nama Siapa Hebat? ("Whose Name Is Greatest?" in English).
 The contest invited all citizens of Malaysia to help name the upcoming car.
 The name had to be in Malay and was to consist of no more than six letters.
 The contest ran for one month from 25 June till 25 July 2013.
 The grand prize winner was to receive a Premium variant of the car upon its launch in 2014.
 Proton began processing contest entries by August 2013, taking the necessary precautions to avoid trademark conflicts and language ambiguity in global markets.